DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 Jason took a breath.
 Dropped his defenses.
 Let his resonance field expand to fill the chamber.

 It felt like exhaling after holding his breath for hours.
 His perception bloomed outward—twenty meters, thirty, filling the circular space.
-He felt the stone beneath him, the metal in the resonogram, the suppression fields humming on standby.
+The stone beneath him, the metal in the resonogram, the suppression fields humming on standby—all resolved clearly.

 And he felt the others.